dirtycache/forti-config/HOWTO/SSLVPN.md

         next
     end

+## 20) SSLVPN Settings

-20) Configure the firewall SSLVPN settings:
+Configure the firewall SSLVPN settings:

 A note about `$(ClientDNS1)` and `$(ClientDNS2)`: These may be any DNS server you wish, but generally is either located on your LAN, or possibly you've attached a /32 from `$(SSLVPN_Client_Prefix)` to your `ssl.root` interface and are going to enable the FortiGate's DNS service on `ssl.root` and use DNS Filter!
 In that case, you only need `$(ClientDNS1)`<g>